 VC++ Directories, Projects and Solutions, Options Dialog Box

-If you want to set up directory search paths (for your projects) that can be shared by other users or that can be applied across multiple computers, Visual C++ provides an alternative to using this dialog, through project property sheets.
+If you want to set up directory search paths (for your projects) that can be shared by other users or that can be applied across multiple computers, Visual C++ provides an alternative to this dialog box, by using project property sheets.
 For more information, see Property Sheets (C++).

-Note that the VCComponents.dat file contains user settings for the machine.
-If you uninstall Visual Studio and then reinstall it in a different directory or drive, you will first have to delete VCComponents.dat.
+Notice that the VCComponents.dat file contains user settings for the computer.
+If you uninstall Visual Studio and then reinstall it in a different directory or drive, you first have to delete VCComponents.dat.
 Otherwise, your builds will fail.
-VCComponents.dat is located in \Documents and Settings\user\Local Settings\Application Data\Microsoft\VisualStudio\7.1.
+VCComponents.dat is located in \Documents and Settings\user\Local Settings\Application Data\Microsoft\VisualStudio\7.1\.

 To access this dialog box